Tuvalu country profile

 - From the section Asia

-All are low-lying, with no point on Tuvalu being higher than 4.5m above sea level.
-Local politicians have campaigned against global warming, arguing that climate change could see the islands swamped by rising sea levels.
+Formerly known as the Ellice Islands, all are low-lying, with no point on Tuvalu being higher than 4.5m above sea level.
+Local politicians have campaigned against climate change, arguing that it could see the islands swamped by rising sea levels.

 Life on the islands is simple and often harsh.
 There are no streams or rivers, so the collection of rain is essential.